Ladvien/ladvien.github.io/_posts/2019-09-01-lego-deep-learning-classifier-cnn.md

 classes_json = train_gen.class_indices
 num_classes = len(train_gen.class_indices)
 ```
 This saves one object to a `json` file.
 The key (e.g., "2456") represents the code provided by LEGO.
-And value is the numeric class assigned by the classifier.
+And the value is the numeric class assigned by the classifier.
 ```json
 {
     "2456": 0,